-Social Security Reforms That Sparked Violent Unrest In Nicaragua Reportedly Canceled
+Nicaragua's President Withdraws Social Security Reforms That Sparked Violent Unrest

-The welfare reform package proposed by Nicaraguan President Daniel Ortega that set off days of deadly violence has been canceled, according to Reuters:
+The welfare reform package proposed by Nicaraguan President Daniel Ortega that set off days of deadly protests has been canceled.

-Violent anti-government protests in Nicaragua continue for a fifth day, and show no signs of slowing down.
-A local human rights group, the Nicaraguan Human Rights Office (Cenidh), says at least 25 people have been killed.
-President Daniel Ortega's forces are accused of using live rounds to quell the demonstrations.

-The protests were triggered Wednesday by a sweeping pension reform package that increases contributions for workers and employer, but lowers overall benefits.
+The sweeping pension overhaul plan that increases contributions for workers and employer, but lowers overall benefits.

+The changes sparked demonstrations Wednesday that escalated into several days of violent anti-government demonstrations.

+"The protests have killed at least seven people and injured hundreds more," Ortega said in his message to the country, according to Reuters.

 The protests have been partly driven by students in the capital of Managua, but have rippled to at least 10 cities across the country.